CTSecUK/DEADFACE_CTF_2021/Write-ups/OSINT/Occupation (20 Points).md

 Ths thread links to an external news article - [https://www.worldgreynews.com/details/168914/de-monne-senior-organizer-on-administrative-leave-pending-data-leak-investigation](https://www.worldgreynews.com/details/168914/de-monne-senior-organizer-on-administrative-leave-pending-data-leak-investigation)

-A quick google searchj of the employee in questioin brings up his linkedin page [https://www.linkedin.com/in/jimmie-castora-7a6170220/](https://www.linkedin.com/in/jimmie-castora-7a6170220/) where we can see his job Title... `Senior Directives Organizer`
+A quick google searchj of the employee mentioned in the article `Jimmie Castora` brings up his linkedin page [https://www.linkedin.com/in/jimmie-castora-7a6170220/](https://www.linkedin.com/in/jimmie-castora-7a6170220/) where we can see his job Title... `Senior Directives Organizer`

 ## flag{Senior Directives Organizer}